Clinical Trials (PDQ®)

 7. Life expectancy of greater than three months.

-8. Patients of both genders must be willing to practice birth control from the time of enrollment on this study and for up to four months after the cells are no longer detected in the blood.
+8. Patients of both genders must be willing to practice birth control from the time of enrollment on this study and for up to four months after treatment.

 1. Seronegative for HIV antibody.
 (The experimental treatment being evaluated in this protocol depends on an intact immune system.
 Patients who are HIV seropositive can have decreased immunecompetence and thus be less responsive to the experimental treatment and more susceptible to its toxicities.)